-- It creates a barrier on the skin surface, protecting from UVA and UVB rays
+It creates a barrier on the skin surface, protecting it from UVA and UVB rays

-- It absorbs UV rays and transforms them into a small amount of heat.
-There’s no proof if those chemicals are dangerous for health!
+It absorbs UV rays and transforms them into a small amount of heat.
+There’s no proof that those chemicals are dangerous for health!

-- It can be irritated for extremely sensitive skin because it includes many ingredients to protect against UVA and UVB rays
+It can be irritated extremely sensitive skin because it includes many ingredients to protect against UVA and UVB rays

 Wrap It Up